-- M: Plan a coherent scheme of learning that meets both curriculum and student needs. - N: Plan lessons that have a clear purpose, a coherent structure, clear links to previous learning and are inclusive. - O: Teach lessons that are inclusive and aim for full participation of all students in their classroom. - P: Teach lessons that are well managed using a variety of strategies mainly based on active learning approaches. - Q: Teach lessons using formative assessment methods and feedback that progresses student learning. - R: Evaluate lessons to determine the impact recent developments in teaching practice have had on the students' learning.
+- M: Plan a coherent scheme of learning that uses a suitable model of integrating content and language learning and meets both curriculum and student needs. - N: Make visible to students the content and language learning objectives, including subject-specific language, structures and metacognitive strategies. - O: Plan and teach lessons that are inclusive and that are effectively managed using individual, pair and group work activities. - P: Teach lessons in which the learning is often differentiated using a variety of strategies that are based on active learning. - Q: Teach lessons using Assessment for Learning (AfL) strategies to help students learn more effectively. - R: Evaluate lessons to determine the effectiveness of the students' learning and own practice using feedback from their mentor and reflection.

-Learning outcome M: Plan a coherent scheme of learning that meets both curriculum and student needs.
+Learning outcome M: Plan a coherent scheme of learning that uses a suitable model of integrating content and language learning and meets both curriculum and student needs.